-Churches of the same faith and gospel order, so far as is necessary to communion; as they all have drunk into and of the one and same Spirit; as they are branches of the one and same body, and hold to the one and same Head; and as they have one Lord, one faith, and one baptism; may and ought to have and enjoy fellowship and friendly association together, as occasion may require and opportunity serve.
-Therefore, in the discharge of those relative duties that may tend to the mutual benefit and edification of all of Christ’s churches (1 Corinthians 12:13; Ephesians 4:5; John 17:20-26), the Reformed Baptist churches in Southern California come together to form an Association of churches.
+Churches of the same faith and order, being of one and the same Spirit, as they are branches of one and the same body, holding to one and the same head, having one Lord, one faith, and one baptism, ought to hold communion among themselves, for their peace, increase of love, and mutual edification.
+Therefore, in the discharge of those relative duties that may tend to the mutual benefit and edification of Christ’s churches (1 Corinthians 12:13; Ephesians 4:5; John 17:20-26), Reformed Baptist churches in Southern California come together to form an Association.

 - The Nature of an Association of Churches

-- An Association consists of particular churches who have agreed to associate together at stated times, to obey the word of God, to promote their own interests and the good of common causes found among them.
-When conducting the business of the Association, these churches are represented by delegates or messengers, which are chosen by their local church.
+- An association consists of particular churches who have agreed to hold communion together, to promote their own interests and the good of common causes found among them.

 - The Doctrinal Statement of this Association